Preparation for a Facelift

 However, having a facelift will not stop aging and gravity, and some people repeat the procedure (secondary facelift) sometime down the line.

 A facelift is meant for folds and creases of laxity and not meant to improve the appearance of wrinkle lines.
 Wrinkle lines may be improved after plastic surgery by skin resurfacing techniques, such as laser skin resurfacing.
-Wrinkles may further improve with the use of injectables such as collagen or Botox.
+Wrinkles may further improve with the use of injectables such as collagen or Injectables.
 Loss of volume and folds including nasolabial folds may be treated with injectables such as Restylane to produce a fully satisfactory outcome.

 Preconditions and Risks